MP2

 Violist RITA PORFIRIS has performed in major concert halls and music festivals worldwide as a chamber musician, orchestral musician, and as a soloist.

-Currently the Co-Principal Viola of the Iceland Symphony, she is on leave as Professor of Viola and Director of Chamber Music at The Hartt School.
-She is Co-Director of Music at the Point CounterPoint Chamber Festival in Vermont, and has also been on the faculties of New York University, the University of Houston Moores’ School of Music, Florida International University, and the Harlem School for the Arts in New York.
+Currently the Co-Principal Viola of the Iceland Symphony, she was formerly the Professor of Viola and Director of Chamber Music at The Hartt School as well as Co-Director of Music at the Point CounterPoint Chamber Festival in Vermont.
+Rita has also been on the faculties of New York University, the University of Houston Moores’ School of Music, Florida International University, and the Harlem School for the Arts in New York.
 She has given master classes, lectures and clinics across the U.S., United Kingdom, Germany, Japan, Argentina, Brazil, Iceland, and the Dominican Republic.

 Ms. Porfiris is a member of QuartetES and the Miller-Porfiris Duo.
 As a founding member of the Plymouth Quartet, she was in-residence at the Ojai Festival, Mainly Mozart, Point Counterpoint, and the Internationale Quartettakademie Prag-Wien-Budapest.
 She was the recipient of Austria’s prestigious Prix Mercure, a prize winner in the Fischoff Chamber Music Competition and the Primrose International Viola Competition, and a laureate of the Paolo Borciani International Quartet Competition.